nikomatsakis/babysteps/babysteps/_posts/2018-06-20-proposal-for-a-staged-rfc-process.md

 need to ensure that progress is made.
 I expect that weekly meetings will continue to play a role here, if only to nag people.

-### Using stages to guide conversation
+### How stages affect conversation

-One of the things I am excited about in this proposal is that we can use the explicit stage -- as well as the dedicated repository! -- to help guide conversations.
-For example, during the spitballing phase, it seems clear that the conversation should be focused on exploring the motivation and unearthing constraints.
-Similarly, it often happens we come across quandries that are hard to resolve until after we have gained more experience using the feature -- often choosing what should be the default behavior has this character, for example.
+One of the things I am excited about in this proposal is that we can use the explicit stage to help focus conversations.
+For example, during the spitballing phase, the goal is to explore the motivation and unearth constraints.
+Similarly, it often happens we come across quandries that are hard to resolve until after we have gained more experience using the feature -- choosing a default behavior can have this character, for example.
 The staged process lets us explicitly revisit those concerns at the right time.

-However, one concern that has arisen in the TC39 process is that this same character can make it hard to object to a feature on "global" or "cross-cutting" grounds.
+However, one concern that has arisen in the TC39 process is that stages can also make it hard to object to a feature on "global" or "cross-cutting" grounds.
 For example, it may be that there are two features which are individually acceptable but which -- taken together -- seem to blow the language complexity budget.
 How do you decide